-For the purposes of the P1027, FSANZ developed a two stage process (Table 1) to identify suitable agvet chemicals to evaluate the proposed All other foods except animal food commodities MRL approach.
-A screening process, Stage 1, was used to derive a list of agvet chemicals that could be considered as part of P1027 (initial list of 132 chemicals netted 19 chemicals for consideration, see Section 3).
+FSANZ developed a two stage process (Table 1) to identify suitable agvet chemicals to evaluate the proposed All other foods except animal food commodities MRL approach.
+A screening process, Stage 1, was used to derive a list of agvet chemicals that could be used to pilot the Proposal P1027 approach (initial list of 132 chemicals short-listed to 19 chemicals for consideration, see Section 3).
 The list of chemicals generated was then used to consider establishing All other foods except animal food commodities MRLs on a case-by-case basis for each agvet chemical in Stage 2 (see Section 4).